How to Deal with Bed Bugs in Your Apartment [2024]

 They’ll need to work out a way to inform the rest of the tenants, mount a prevention strategy, and work with you to find a solution.

-Successfully handling a bed bug infestation requires professional help.
-Though you may find DIY methods online, it's best to leave the work to the professionals.
+In the event that you and your landlord determine that the responsibility for pest control falls with you, then you need to act quickly to find professional help.
+Though you may find DIY methods online, bed bug infestations are serious enough that it's best to leave the work to the professionals.
 Take some time and do some research.
 Remember, they're not going to spread exponentially in the short time it takes you to find a qualified PCO.

 Buy a bed bug-proof mattress cover or protector that will encase the entire mattress, not just the top portion.
 This should prevent more bed bugs from infesting your mattress and make it impossible for the ones that are currently there to get out.